syncfusion-content/maui-docs/MAUI/Scheduler/time-zone.md

 >**NOTE**
 * If the recurring appointment is converted to another time zone, then the whole sequence will be recalculated according to the new time zone information.
-* If an all-day appointment is created, it's start time and end time will be set to 12 A.M. and 12 A.M. by default, so time zone is not applicable for all-day appointments.
+* If an all-day appointment is created, it's start time and end time will be set to 12 A.M. by default, so time zone is not applicable for all-day appointments.
 * Scheduler supports daylight saving time.
 * The time zone support is applicable for custom appointments too, so map the corresponding property.
 * Use [TimeZone](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html#Syncfusion_Maui_Scheduler_SfScheduler_TimeZone) for custom appointments by mapping the [StartTimeZone](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAppointmentMapping.html#Syncfusion_Maui_Scheduler_SchedulerAppointmentMapping_StartTimeZone) and [EndTimeZone](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAppointmentMapping.html#Syncfusion_Maui_Scheduler_SchedulerAppointmentMapping_EndTimeZone) custom properties of [AppointmentMapping](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAppointmentMapping.html).